privcount/privcount/doc/TorEvents.markdown

 ### Timestamp
 The current unix epoch time (UTC) in seconds, to microsecond precision (6 decimal places).
 The underlying resolution depends on the operating system.

+Creation timestamps will always be after the last time PrivCount was enabled, to avoid capturing incomplete events.

 ### Is Outbound Flag
 A numeric boolean flag: 1 for writes, 0 for reads.